StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 SUSE Observability, formerly known as SUSE Observability can be used for Observability of your Kubernetes clusters and their workloads.
 During the Tech Preview phase we only offer 2 on-prem installations which can support up-to 50 (non-HA) or up-to 250 (HA) worker Nodes.

 The Tech Preview phase is expected  is expected to last at least 30 days.
-After the Tech Preview phase a GA version will be made available for SUSE Rancher Prime customers.
+After the Tech Preview phase a GA version will be made available for SUSE Observability customers.
 There is no guarantee that the Tech Preview will be compatible from a feature or upgrade perspective with the GA version.

-The installation of SUSE Observability, the SUSE SUSE Observability UI extension and the SUSE Observability Agents takes about 30 minutes in total.
+The installation of SUSE Observability, the SUSE Observability UI extension and the SUSE Observability Agents takes about 30 minutes in total.

 ## Getting help
 To get support, ask any question or provide feedback you can reach us during the tech preview phase on the following email rancherobservability@suse.com